Present, Memorial Day Weekend

 Caleb had only visited for the anniversary party the prior weekend, but stayed in Connecticut for the funeral to grieve for his father’s passing.
 Olivia once thought Caleb would stay home with her and Ben when they grew older, but soon abandoned hope when he had disappeared to Maine ten years earlier.

 “Caleb’s hurting.
 I know my son.
 I wish he weren’t all alone; he needs someone to lean on… a girlfriend, a wife.
 The guilt over living so far away must be consuming him.”

 “Caleb’s strong like you in so many ways, holding back to protect himself from the intensity.
 I’m sure he’s got friends to look out for him.
 What about Zach?
 You still worried he’s using…”

 Olivia interrupted.
 “He drove back to Brooklyn last night for work.
 I heard him come in early this morning.
-I never know what Zachary’s doing anymore.”
+Zachary’s actions are always unclear.”